rbeatt/dotnet-training-exercises/DotNet_Training_Exercises_Full.md

 ### Introduction

-Introduce AI integration with .NET applications using Azure Cognitive Services.
+Introduce AI integration with .NET applications using Azure AI services.

 ### The Challenge

-1. Use Text Analytics API for sentiment analysis.
+1. Use Azure AI Language for sentiment analysis.
-2. Use Computer Vision API to analyse images.
+2. Use Azure AI Vision to analyse images.
 3. Integrate outputs into console or web apps.

 ### Stretch Goals